Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 Volatility Regime and Position Sizing #

 Position sizing adjustment matters more than strategy switching.
-A 50% size reduction when ADX reads 22 (transition zone) beats perfect strategy selection at full size by a significant margin.
+A 50% size reduction in the transition zone beats perfect strategy selection at full size.
 Drawdown recovery math is brutal — a 50% loss requires a 100% gain to break even.
 Cutting size in the wrong regime prevents catastrophic losses.

-The practical framework uses ATR percentile rank against a 60-day rolling window of the same instrument:
+The practical framework uses ATR percentile rank against a 60-day rolling window:

 - ATR below 25th percentile (low vol): Full position size.
 Tighter stops (2x ATR) and targets.
-Spread and slippage costs are proportionally higher when ATR is small -- factor this into your expectancy calculation.
+Spread and slippage costs proportionally higher -- factor into your expectancy calculation.

 - ATR 25th-75th percentile (normal vol): Full position size.
 Standard stops (2-2.5x ATR).
 This is your baseline for most trading days.

 - ATR 75th-90th percentile (high vol): Reduce position size by 30%.
 Widen stops to 3-3.5x ATR.
-Widen targets proportionally to maintain reward-to-risk ratios.
-Slippage risk is elevated on entries and exits -- use limit orders where possible.
+Widen targets proportionally.
+Use limit orders where possible.

 - ATR above 90th percentile (extreme vol): Reduce size 50%+.
 Widest stops (4x ATR).
 Momentum strategies only -- no mean-reversion.

-Use percentile rank rather than fixed ATR thresholds.
-An ATR of 25 points on ES means something completely different in 2020 than in 2015.
-Percentile rank normalizes for changing environments, making your regime classification strong across years.
+Use percentile rank rather than fixed ATR values — an ATR of 25 on ES meant something different in 2015 than now.
+Percentile rank keeps classification strong across years.

 Detecting Regime Transitions #